Additional Information about the IB

 Through the IB Diploma Program, students acquire a sound, balanced academic basis and an ability to refer to knowledge and understanding of different cultures and their histories.
 It gives them experience in critical thinking and the opportunity to apply what they learn in new contexts, ones beyond disciplinary boundaries.
 IB is aware that university and career success demand critical, creative thinking.
 The demanding curriculum of the IB Diploma Program offers a holistic approach to educating students.
 It enables them to develop the ability to investigate, to research and to solve problems.
 It provides them with the fundamental abilities of communication and cooperation.

-For over 40 years, the IB program has been carrying out diligent, rigorous assessments of student performance across the world.
+For now 50 years, the IB program has been carrying out diligent, rigorous assessments of student performance across the world.
 The special IB assessment model guarantees a high degree of predictive validity and reliability, as has been proven by the many years of constant pass rates and the lack of inflation in grade marks.
 IB assessments are conceived so as to emphasize the training of higher-order cognitive skills.
 These are criterion-based, designed to measure the students’ abilities to think analytically and critically as they integrate and apply what they have learned, encouraging them to work cooperatively, and to communicate what they have learned orally and in writing.

 The most recent evaluations of students with an IB diploma confirm that they perform well, attain significantly higher grades and promise better graduation rates than students without an IB diploma.
 The grades attained in their IB exams are also indicative of their future grades at university.